CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Lighting.** Lighting is absent in most areas, except for Locations 1 and 2, which are outdoors.
 Unless otherwise specified, the remainder of the complex is shrouded in darkness.
 The provided text for these locations assumes that characters possess either darkvision or a light source.

-**Rubble.** Navigating through areas with crumbling rock and gravel poses a challenge, as they are classified as difficult terrain (refer to "Difficult Terrain" in the rulebook).
+**Rubble.** Navigating through areas with crumbling rock and gravel poses a challenge, as they are classified as difficult terrain (refer to "Difficult Terrain").

 **Sound.** The ambient sound of water within the cave serves to muffle noises, requiring attentive listening for creatures to detect activity.
 A Wisdom (Perception) check with a difficulty class of 15 enables creatures to attempt hearing nearby chamber sounds.